CAIDA/catalog-data/sources/Solutions_Drafts/how-to-find-an-asns-customer-cone/README.md

     "id" : "solution:how-to-find-an-asns-customer-cone",
     "visibility" : "public",
-    "name" : "How to find an ASNs customer cone", "description" : "Using either .ppdc-ases, or .as-rel, and .paths file to map IPv4 or IPv6 asns to their customer cone and customer cone size.", "links": ["to" : "dataset:as_relationships"],
+    "name" : "How to find an ASNs customer cone", "description" : "Using .ppdc-ases, or .as-rel.v6-stable and stable.paths6 files to map IPv4 or IPv6 asns to their customer cone and customer cone size.", "links": [{"to":"dataset:as_relationships"}],
     "tags" : [
         "ASN",
         "as relationships",